CyberDem0n/patroni/docs/dcs_failsafe_mode.rst

 - What if all members of the Patroni cluster are lost while DCS is down?

   Patroni could be configured to create the new replica from the backup even when the cluster doesn't have a leader.
-But, if the new member isn't present in the ``/failsafe`` key it will not be able to grab the leader lock and promote.
+But, if the new member isn't present in the ``/failsafe`` key, it will not be able to grab the leader lock and promote.

 - How to enable the Failsafe Mode?